+- The teams ranked first in the KidSize, TeenSize and AdultSize lists are candidates for the best humanoid.
+The final ranking between the three candidates is determined by the points earned in the individual competitions as stated above.
+The best KidSize, TeenSize or AdultSize team with the most overall points wins the best humanoid award.
+If there are ties, the average goals scored per game is used to determine the ranking of the three eligible candidates.
+If there are still ties, the president of the RoboCup Federation breaks the tie.

-As KidSize, TeenSize and AdultSize robots do not compete directly, a jury decides the overall best humanoid robot, 2nd best humanoid robot.
+- As KidSize, TeenSize and AdultSize robots do not compete directly, a jury decides the overall best humanoid robot, 2nd best humanoid robot, 3rd best humanoid robot.
 The jury consists of the team leaders of all teams, except for the teams ranked first in the KidSize, TeenSize and AdultSize lists.
 The jury decides by majority vote.
 In case of a draw, the president of the RoboCup federation decides the vote.

 - The teams ranked first in the KidSize, TeenSize and AdultSize lists are candidates for the best humanoid.
 The jury decides from the general picture of the performance according to the criteria:

 - 1. Robustness

 - 2. Walking ability

 - 3. Ball handling

 - 4. Soccer skills

+- 1665
-for the robot that is the best humanoid.

-- Of each, KidSize, TeenSize and AdultSize, the best robot that was not chosen to be the best humanoid robot is candidate for the 2nd best humanoid robot.
+- for the robot that is the best humanoid. - Of each, KidSize, TeenSize and AdultSize, the best robot that was not chosen to be the best humanoid robot is candidate for the 2nd best humanoid robot.
 Criteria are the same as for the best humanoid. - The robot ranked first in the KidSize, TeenSize or AdultSize lists that was not chosen for 1st or 2nd best humanoid is the 3rd best humanoid robot.

-Trophies
+1670 Trophies